MichaCo/CacheManager/README.md

 # CacheManager
-CacheManager is a common interface and abstraction layer for caching.
-It supports various cache providers and implements many advanced features.

 The purpose of this project is

 * to define a common interface for different cache providers and techniques